Create a canvas app from scratch using Common Data Service

-Build a canvas app to manage data that's stored in Common Data Service for Apps, using standard entities (which are built in), custom entities (which your organization creates), or both.
+Build a canvas app to manage data that's stored in Common Data Service, using standard entities (which are built in), custom entities (which your organization creates), or both.

-When you build an app from the Common Data Service, you don't need to create a connection from PowerApps, as you do with data sources such as SharePoint, Dynamics 365, or Salesforce.
-You only need to specify the entities that you want to show, manage, or use for both activities in the app.
+When you build an app from Common Data Service, you don't need to create a connection from PowerApps, as you do with data sources such as SharePoint, Dynamics 365, or Salesforce.
+You need only to specify the entities that you want to show or manage in the app.

 - Before you create an app from scratch, familiarize yourself with PowerApps basics by generating an app and then customizing that app's gallery, forms, and cards.